How to Find Use Cases from Business Process (BPMN)?

 Notation Description

 UML use case Use case - Each use case represents a user goal, which is an objective the user of the system wants to achieve.
 Note that use cases can only be used to show what the user wants to do instead of what the developer needs to develop, although they may be the same in some cases.
-If you want to document or model the functions involved in a use case, you may use the flow of events tool, or to elaborate a use case with sequence diagram/activity diagram.
+If you want to document or model the functions involved in a use case, you may use the flow of events tool, or to elaborate a use case with a sequence diagram/activity diagram.
 Just keep in mind that use case modeling aims at modeling what the user wants to achieve.

-Transit from BPD and Use Case Diagram
+Transition from BPD to Use Case Diagram

 BPD vs. Use Case Diagram

-Some people may think that a use case diagram is similar to a BPD but quite different in notations and purposes.
-Do remember the fact that BPMN is designed for business people while use case diagram is for system analysts or system developers.
-They serve different purposes and reads a business in two distinct perspectives.
-That's why in the previous section I have summarized the relationship between BPD and use case diagram by saying "BPD helps you identify a use cases ".
-BPD can only give you hints when identifying use cases.
-There has no rule stating that every task existing in a BPD is equivalent to a use case.
-But we could elaborate a business process by a use case for automation of a feature by the target system.
+Some people may think that a use case diagram is similar to a BPD, but they are quite different in notations and purposes.
+Remember that BPMN is designed for business people, while a use case diagram is for system analysts or system developers.
+They serve different purposes and view a business from two distinct perspectives.
+That's why in the previous section I summarized the relationship between a BPD and a use case diagram by saying "a BPD helps you identify use cases."
+A BPD can only give you hints when identifying use cases.
+There is no rule stating that every task existing in a BPD is equivalent to a use case.
+However, we could elaborate on a business process using a use case for the automation of a feature by the target system.

 Case Study: The True Aqua Distilled Water Company